Eljakani/HaC/README.md

     cd HaC
     ```

-2. Review and customize the scripts according to your system and security requirements.

-3. Run the scripts:
+2. Run the scripts:

     ```bash
-    chmod +x hardening_script.sh
+    chmod +x run.sh
-    ./hardening_script.sh
+    ./run.sh
     ```

-4. Follow any prompts and instructions provided by the scripts.
+3. Follow any prompts and instructions provided by the scripts.

 ## Contributing